saptarshibasu/azure-study/README.md

   * The Blob service automatically releases finite leases when they expire.
   * Leases enable different synchronization strategies to be supported, including exclusive write / shared read, exclusive write / exclusive read and shared write / exclusive read.
 Where a lease exists the storage service enforces exclusive writes (put, set and delete operations) however ensuring exclusivity for read operations requires the developer to ensure that all client applications use a lease ID and that only one client at a time has a valid lease ID
   * Read operations that do not include a lease ID result in shared reads.
+* Object replication asynchronously copies block blobs between a source storage account and a destination account
+* Prerequisite of object replication
+  * Change Feed enabled on source account
+  * Blob Versionng enabled on both source and destination account
+* **Change Feed**
+  * Provides transaction logs of all the changes that occur to the blobs and the blob metadata in storage account
+  * The change feed provides ordered, guaranteed, durable, immutable, read-only log of these changes
+  * Stored as blobs in a special container in the same storage account in Avro format
 * The Table service uses optimistic concurrency checks as the default behavior when you are working with entities

 ## Azure Event Hub